ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Software Supply Chain Scope

 To illustrate the applicability of the SCITT architecture and its messages, this section details the exemplary context of software supply chain (SSC) use cases.
-The building blocks provided by the SCITT architecture and related documents (e.g., {{-SCRAPI}}) are not restricted to software supply chain use cases.
+The building blocks provided by the SCITT architecture are not restricted to software supply chain use cases.
 Software supply chains serve as a useful application guidance and first usage scenario.

 ## Generic SSC Problem Statement